khushi-stack/registration_form_php/README.md

 10)Implement exception handling.

 ## CHALLENGES and Solution
-1) Faced issue while installing xampp.Error: Mysql shut down unexpectedly.
+1)Faced issue while installing xampp.Error: Mysql shut down unexpectedly.
 Because default mysql was already running.
-Solution: Press windows + R and type "services.msc".
+A)Solution: Press windows + R and type "services.msc".
 Then go to Mysql80 , initially it will be on running mode.
 Click on it and then stop it.
 RESTART the computer and then the issue will be solved.